nss-day-cohort-27/responsive-starter/README.md

 * Feature 3 animals with image, title, copy
 * Include a footer with additional links to other zoos.
 * Article about the new area, conservation details, or events.
+   * Try out a button group
+   * Try out a form inputs.